Sysix/lexoffice-php-api/UPGRADE.md

 ## Strict Typed

-Every Method is has now strict Parameters and strict Return Types.
-If you extend some classes, you probably need to update them too.
+Every Method has now strict Parameters and strict Return Types.
+If you extended some classes, you probably need to update them too.